LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 | SIGNING_CERTIFICATE_PASSWORD   | XXXXXXXXXX           |
 | PROVISIONING_PROFILE_BASE64    | XXXXXXXXXX           |

-Github secrets store sensitive information in the project's repository and provide them as encrypted environment variables to the workflows, ensuring that their values are hidden from the web interface and can only be updated, not seen, once stored.
+Github secrets store sensitive information in the project's repository and provide them as encrypted workflow configuration variables to the workflows, ensuring that their values are hidden from the web interface and can only be updated, not seen, once stored.

 Explanation:
 - `API_KEY_BASE64`: The private key to authorize against the AppStore Connect API encoded in base64 format.